NataliaCzeladka/its-just-a-phase/README.md

 #### Returning/Frequent User Goals

-- To continue tracking the Moon's changing phases to deepen their understanding of the Lunar Cycle.
+- To continue tracking the Moon's changing phases to deepen their understanding of the lunar cycle.
 - To plan upcoming activities that align with specific Moon phases, such as outdoor events, photography sessions, or astronomical observations.
 - To revisit the website's settings to fine-tune their preferences, such as adjusting time zones or choosing favorite locations.
 - To share their own observations, photos, or experiences related to Moon phases within the website's community.